webdev-dave/reddit-museum/README.md

 ## To Do List

-- gallery buttons should change style if there are no more prev/next images
 - add box shadow to posts
-- gallery should display a count (img x/of y imgs)
+- gallery should display a count (img x/of y imgs).
+This requires building a new store slice for posts
 - add browseArtByGenre menu (selector)
 - add load more button
 - add searchBar
 - create an array of search keywords out of every individual title word

 ## Must-Fix/Bugs